docs.kde.org

 Warning

 KEuroCalc never guarantees the exactness of the exchange rates nor the accuracy of the result.
 You are always invited to verify your computations by some other means.
 As the license agreement states, there's no liability of the authors if the results are not correct or as expected.
-Also, please notice that the variable exchange rates are downloaded in an unencrypted and therefore insecure manner from the data sources (European Central Bank and New York Federal Reserve Bank).
-Some “man-in-the-middle” attacker may confuse KEuroCalc by forging exchange rates.
+Also, please notice that the variable exchange rates are downloaded in an unencrypted and therefore insecure manner from the data sources (European Central Bank and Time Genie).
+Some man-in-the-middle attacker may confuse KEuroCalc by forging exchange rates.
 More simply, a transmission error is always possible.